nickr01/rtldavis/README.md

 This repository is a fork of [https://github.com/lheijst/rtldavis](https://github.com/lheijst/rtldavis) for use with custom receiver modules.
 It has been modified in numerous ways.

-1) Added AU,EU and NZ frequencies
+1) Added AU frequencies
-2) Used an alternative demodulator that seems more robust in AU
+2) Used an alternative demodulator that seems to work better in AU

 *** THIS BUILD is demodulating reasonably robustly in AU on Intel with afc disabled.
 Not tested on Raspi ***